中文 | Français | Español

 The 28th World Congress of the International Association for Suicide Prevention, in collaboration with the Quebec Suicide Prevention Association, the Canadian Association for Suicide Prevention and Suicide Action Montreal, will be held from June 16-20, 2015 in Montreal, Quebec, Canada.
 The congress theme is New Discoveries and Technologies in Suicide Prevention.
 For further information, please click here to contact Professor Brian Mishara.

-Click here to download our December 2013/January 2014 News Bulletin
+Click here to download our August/September 2014 News Bulletin

-Discover the first announcement for the XXVIII IASP World Congress to be held, 16-20 June 2015, in Montréal, Québec, Canada.
+Discover the XXVIII IASP World Congress to be held, 16-20 June 2015, in Montréal, Québec, Canada.
 The theme of the congress is, New Discoveries and Technologies in Suicide Prevention.

 Includes the 2014 IASP membership application form.